ArturRuppel/Epicure/docs/Output.md

 Then choose the type of format to export the event.
 Currently, only `Fiji ROI` is proposed.
 It will save the list of events as `Fiji point ROI` in a `.zip` file which can be open in Fiji through the `ROI Manager`.
 This export format is also compatible with [`DeXtrusion`](https://gitlab.pasteur.fr/gletort/dextrusion) so that EpiCure can be used to create a training dataset for DeXtrusion.

 ---
+## Export to other plugins

+The output of EpiCure are also compatible with other Napari plugins, and this panel allows you to communicate directly with those plugins.
+It will open a new Napari window, with the corresponding plugin launched, and the necessary layer.
+You need to have these plugins already installed in Napari, or install them in the `Plugins` panel of Napari.

+Currently, we propose direct export to:

+* [Griotte Napari plugin](https://www.napari-hub.org/plugins/napari-griottes) that allows to visualize/export the connectivity graphs between the cells.
+* [Cluster-Plotter Napari plugin](https://github.com/BiAPoL/napari-clusters-plotter) that allows to cluster objects based on their properties and interactive visualisation of the results.

+---